NomicFoundation/hardhat/packages/hardhat-ganache/README.md

 ## Tasks

-This plugin hooks into the `test` and `run` tasks to wrap them in the instantiation and termination of a `ganache-core` instance.
+This plugin hooks into the `test` and `run` tasks to wrap them in the instantiation and termination of a `ganache` instance.
 This plugin creates no additional tasks.

 ## Environment extensions